NEXO: Neutrinoless double beta decay search beyond $10^{28}$ year half-life sensitivity: Introduction

 Neutrinoless double beta (\0) decay is an undiscovered hypothetical process in which a nucleus with mass $A$ and charge $Z$ undergoes the decay $(A, Z) \rightarrow (A, Z + 2) + 2\,e^{-}$ without emission of neutrinos~\cite{PhysRev.56.1184}.
 The search for \0 decay is considered one of the most sensitive tests of the Majorana nature of neutrinos~\cite{PhysRev.56.1184,doi:10.1142/S0218301311020186}.
 The observation of \0 decay would open a portal to new physics beyond the Standard Model by providing the first direct evidence for the violation of lepton number conservation, with possible implications for our understanding of the observed baryon asymmetry in the universe~\cite{Fukugita:1986hr,Rubakov_1996,PhysRevD.98.055029, leptogenesis}.
 Under the standard assumption that the decay is mediated by a light Majorana neutrino, the discovery of the decay would help constrain the absolute neutrino mass scale since the experimentally observable \0 decay half-life ($\T$) is inversely proportional to the square of the effective Majorana neutrino mass $\mbb$~\cite{Avignone:2007fu}.

 \isotope{Xe}{136}, one of the even-even nuclei with energetically forbidden $\beta$ decay~\cite{Zyla:2020zbs}, is an attractive nuclide for a \0 decay search due to several reasons.
-Its double-$\beta$ decay energy of \Q$=2458.10\pm0.31$~keV~\cite{PhysRevLett.98.053003,McCowan:2010zz} is large compared to $Q$ values of many natural radioactive decays.
+A \0 signal would be a collection of events with topology consistent with double-$\beta$ decays, homogeneously distributed in the detector, uncorrelated in time with other interactions, and with an average energy consistent with the known $Q$-value of the decay.
+Since the \isotope{Xe}{136} double-$\beta$ decay energy is \Q$=2458.10\pm0.31$~keV~\cite{PhysRevLett.98.053003,McCowan:2010zz}, it is large compared to $Q$ values of many natural radioactive decays.
 As a noble gas, it can be made largely free of radioactive contamination through repeated purification.
 In addition, isotopic separation of \isotope{Xe}{136} from the 8.9\% natural concentration is relatively inexpensive and has already been carried out at the tonne scale~\cite{zencollaboration2021nylon}.
 While uncertainties still exist in the estimates of nuclear matrix elements (NMEs)~\cite{Caurier2008,Rodriguez2010,Suhonen2010,Simkovic2013,Mustonen2013,Meroni2013,Vaquero2013,Engel2014,Hyvaerinen2015,Barea2015,Yao2015,Horoi2016,Menendez2018,Simkovic2018,Jokiniemi2018,Fang2018,Deppisch2020}, that govern the \0 decay process, the product of the squared NME and phase space factor is expected to be favorable for \isotope{Xe}{136} in comparison to some other candidate nuclides, such that the sensitivity per unit mass to the underlying physics places it among the top contenders for large scale detectors \cite{Biller:2021bqx}.